This is the most practical, highly actionable guide to invest in the best REITs in Malaysia.

 Investing in REIT is now considered as a safer way of making an investment due to its nature and entity structure (trades like shares, structured like a unit trust).

-Consider the following advantages of REIT investing in contrast to other forms of investment such as in direct brick & mortar real estate properties or small-mid cap stocks.
+Consider the following advantages of REIT investing in contrast to other options of investments such as in direct brick & mortar real estate properties or small-mid cap stocks.

 Any REIT is obligated to distribute minimum 90% of its net profit